(Family member’s names have been changed)

 - My daughter was not quite a year when I rushed her to the ER in the middle of the night with terrible stomach pain and inconsolable crying.
 Earlier that evening, I had taken the kids to a local restaurant where Alexa had chowed down on vegetables and grilled chicken versus dinner at home which was often followed by a bowl of oatmeal (the kid could eat).
 Though pain was her only symptom, I agonized over the possiblity of food poisoning or worse.
 The emergency pediatrician thoroughly examined her before stating simply, “Her bowel sounds are fine.
 She appears healthy and well-nourished.
 But her stomach is growling an awful lot.”
 My eyes met the doctors, “Did you just diagnose my daughter with ‘hunger pains’?”
 The doctor shrugged and discharged us.
 Apparently, a little oatmeal finisher at the end of a meal goes a long way.
 Having stayed back home with our sleeping son, Andrew met me at our front door when I arrived back home with Alexa (okay, so I had remembered the cell phone this time and gave him an update).
 He offered his best smirk before saying, “Way to starve the baby, Val.”

 - The summer Ethan turned eight, after attending a one-day orientation, he begged my husband and I to let him go to a week of overnight camp.
 We know our child to be somewhat of a homebody and were surprised by his enthusiasm.
 Blinded by my own affinity for the years I spent at overnight camp, I convinced Andrew that Ethan was ready.
 Andrew reluctantly agreed and I disregarded his typically spot-on judgement.
 Ethan was thrilled.
 His experience at camp however, was painful and agonizing.
 Despite all the loving support wrapped around him at camp, the staff failed to recognize that Ethan was in tremendous distress being away from home.
 He cried every night while showering, withdrew from his friends, had a diminished appetite and had bad dreams almost nightly.
-To our credit, we did not know the extent of his upset until he came home.
 Fortunately, Ethan is incredibly articulate and was able to be honest about his experience once he returned home.
 This gave us a chance to adequately process what had happened, commend him for getting through it, and reassure him that, had we known at the time, we would have made different choices.
 But if I had been more objective in the first place, I would have acknowledged how my desires for Ethan to grow up loving overnight camp (the way I did) were influencing what I knew to be true about who Ethan really was.
 Perhaps then I would have truly heard Andrew’s reservations and, together, we would have explained to Ethan, “We hear how much you want to go this summer.
 As your parents, we have to decide what is best for you and we would like you to wait another year or so.
 Instead, let’s plan another fun summer activity for you to look forward to.”
 Sigh.

 I, for one, promise not to judge.